karl-zylinski/snake-tutorial-code/README.md

-Odin + Raylib snake tutorial.
+This is the code for a video tutorial on how to make a Snake game using Odin and Raylib.
 Follow the video here: https://www.youtube.com/watch?v=lfiQNCNUifI

 By Karl Zylinski, http://zylinski.se -- Support me at https://www.patreon.com/karl_zylinski